 EcoTech

 We are at the beginning of another industrial revolution, at the end of which the Czech Republic may be a leader in green technologies.
-The country’s robust science and research infrastructure, highly skilled workforce and innovative SMEs indicate that it has the best preconditions to succeed.
-The Czech Republic believes in industry based on clean technologies and takes the current climate crisis as an opportunity for innovation.
-As a signatory of international commitments aimed at environmental protection, the Czech Republic stands side by side with the other countries of the European Union in pursuing the EU’s ambitious plan to make Europe the world’s first climate-neutral continent through massive investment in the development of green technologies.
+The country’s robust science and research infrastructure, skilled workforce, and innovative SMEs indicate strong potential.
+The Czech Republic sees the climate crisis as an opportunity for innovation and aligns with the EU’s plan to make Europe the first climate-neutral continent through significant investment in green technologies.

 Filip Kruta |